-- 18. To be effective, the Audit Partnership requires full co-operation of senior management.
-In approval of this Charter the Audit, Governance & Standards Committee and the Director of Finance & Business Improvement direct management to co-operate with the Audit Partnership in the delivery of the service.
+- 18. To be effective, the internal audit serviceAudit Partnership requires full co-operation of senior management.
+In approval of this Charter the Audit, Governance & Standards Committee and the Director of Environment & Shared ServicesFinance & Business Improvement direct management to co-operate with internal auditthe Audit Partnership in the delivery of the service.
 This includes, but is not limited to, agreeing suitable briefs for audit engagements, acting as audit sponsors, providing access to appropriate records, personnel and systems, responding to draft reports and implementing management actions in line with agreed timescales. - 19.
-Senior management also undertakes to keep the Audit Partnership abreast of significant proposed changes in processes, systems or organisation, newly identified significant risks and all suspected or detected fraud, corruption or impropriety. - 20.
-Senior management will also ensure that the Audit Partnership has access to sufficient resources to fulfil the audit plan as directed by the Audit, Governance & Standards Committee.
+Senior management also undertakes to keep the internal audit serviceAudit Partnership abreast of significant proposed changes in processes, systems or organisation, newly identified significant risks and all suspected or detected fraud, corruption or impropriety. - 20.
+Senior management will also ensure that the internal audit serviceAudit Partnership has access to sufficient resources to fulfil the audit plan as directed by the Audit, Governance & Standards Committee.
 Responsibility for arranging and deploying resources in fulfilment of the plan rests with the Head of Audit Partnership.